Greater Bridgeport: Economy

-The Greater Bridgeport area, particularly Stamford, is home to WWE, NBC Sports Group, along with their studios,CBS Sports HQ, A&E Networks also has a presence there, all due to Connecticut tax incentives.
+The Greater Bridgeport area, particularly Stamford, is home to WWE, NBC Sports Group, along with their studios, CBS Sports HQ, A&E Networks also has a presence there, all due to Connecticut tax incentives.
 Blue Sky Studios was based in Greenwich until being closed by Disney in 2022.
-The Maury, Jerry Springer Show and Steve Wilkos show are also shot in downtown Stamford.
+Maury, Jerry Springer and The Steve Wilkos Show are also shot in downtown Stamford.

 Many towns in the area were once home to heavy industry, and Bridgeport was the state's chief manufacturing city by output and value of goods.
 Despite a corporate exodus due to deindustrialization, (including the General Electric factory and the Columbia Pictures Processing Plant) nearby Stratford continues to be home to Sikorsky Aircraft and Shelton home to Hubbell Incorporated.

 Other major well known companies in the area not listed previously include: